 Note on Drawing Chemical Structures in Word

 It is not possible to draw chemical structures in Word without using an external plugin, such as JChem or Chem4Word.
 We recommend drawing the structures in the RSpace document editor instead, using our ChemAxon integration, as this will make them easily searchable within RSpace.

 Enabling ChemAxon Integration

 First of all, make sure that the Chemistry feature is enabled.
 Go to the Apps tab and enable Chemistry:

-To draw or import a chemical structure into a document start editing a text field, then click on the benzene ring icon in the Text Editor toolbar, or clicking ‘Insert’ > ‘Structural formula’.
+To draw a chemical structure start editing a text field, then click on the benzene ring icon in the Text Editor toolbar, or clicking ‘Insert’ > ‘Structural formula’.